 Through this study, we are seeking to understand whether this new program improves the language and social development of babies.

 Recruitment is now open.
-If you are pregnant and your family has a history of autism (or ADHD or language disorder or intellectual disability) and you would like to participate, please contact:
+If you are pregnant and you or your partner's immediate family have a history of autism (or ADHD or intellectual disability) and you would like to participate, please contact:

 For more information about the study, please click here.